What Is Hepatitis?

-A majority of adults who contract hepatitis B have none to mild symptoms, and then the virus resolves spontaneously; however, about 5% of people are not able to eliminate the hepatitis B virus and develop chronic infection.
+A majority of adults who contract hepatitis B have between mild symptoms and no symptoms at all, and then the virus resolves spontaneously; however, about 5% of people are not able to eliminate the hepatitis B virus and develop chronic infection.
 If a chronically infected mother gives birth, 90% of the time her infant will be infected and develop chronic hepatitis B, usually for life.
 This may give rise to serious complications of liver disease later in life such as liver damage, liver failure, and liver cancer.

 How Does Hepatitis B Spread?

 Persons infected with hepatitis B can pass the virus to others through blood or body fluids.
 In the U.S., the most common way of becoming infected is through unprotected sex, although sharing an infected person's needles to inject illicit drugs also is quite common.
 Less common ways are by contaminated razors or toothbrushes.
 As previously mentioned, hepatitis B is passed from infected mother to infant in over 90% of cases.

 Are you at risk for hepatitis B?
 Although unprotected sex is the most common way of becoming infected with hepatitis B, infection is more likely for people who have multiple sex partners.
 Shared needles also are an important means of spreading hepatitis B. Other risk factors are being a health care worker, but infection usually is related to needle sticks.
 There also is a risk of becoming infected by living with someone who has chronic hepatitis B, in part, due to sexual transmission or utilization of contaminated items like razors.